AdiAddons/AdiButtonAuras/doc/RulesRef.md

 ### Concepts

-World of Warcraft has a pretty complex system of buffs and effects.
+World of Warcraft has a pretty complex system of auras and effects.

 Every spell or ability is identified by an unique number, which is called the **spell identifier**, and which is often noted by an hash-number, e.g. #113043 for Omen of Clarity.
 Sites like wowhead.com and wowdb.com refer to the spells by their spell identifiers, e.g. : http://www.wowhead.com/spell=113043 or http://www.wowdb.com/spells/113043-omen-of-clarity.

 In most cases, the ability in the spellbook, the ability in the action bar and the buff or debuff (which are collectively called *aura*) are identicial.

 However, sometimes they differ.
 A passive ability can cause a spell to provide a buff that will in turn modify another ability.
-For example, in Mists of Pandaria (MoP), the passive ability Omen of Clarity causes Lifebloom to provide the buff Clearcasting, which modifies Regrowth, Wrath and Healing Touch.
-In AdiButtonAuras, Omen of Clarity is the *provider*, Clearcasting is the *modifier buff* and Regrowth, Wrath and Healing Touch are the *modified spells*.
+For example, in Legion, the passive ability Omen of Clarity (for Restoration Druids) causes Lifebloom to provide the buff Clearcasting, which modifies Regrowth.
+In AdiButtonAuras, Omen of Clarity is the *provider*, Clearcasting is the *modifier buff* and Regrowth is the *modified spell*.

-Finally, in some cases, one given spell can have different spell identifiers depending on the character specialization and glyphs.
-For example, in Warlords of Draenor (WoD), Omen of Clarity is identified by #113043 for Restoration and by #16864 for Feral.
+Finally, in some cases, one given spell can have different spell identifiers depending on the character specialization.
+For example, in Legion, Omen of Clarity is identified by #113043 for Restoration and by #16864 for Feral.

-For checking the spell identifiers, I recommend using the "Debugging Tooltip" option of AdiButtonAuras.
+For checking the spell identifiers you can use the "Debugging Tooltip" option of AdiButtonAuras.

 <a name="user-rules"></a>
 ### User Rules